RAF Stoke Orchard

 Royal Air Force Stoke Orchard or more simply RAF Stoke Orchard is a former Royal Air Force station near the village of Stoke Orchard, north west of Cheltenham, Gloucestershire during the Second World War.

 History

+In 1939 plans were made to develop an airfield at Stoke Orchard.
 The airfield was developed in 1940–41, originally as a Relief Landing Ground.
-In September 1941 it became a training airfield for No. 10 Elementary Flying Training School RAF with 50 de Havilland Tiger Moths were based there.
-From July 1942 to January 1945 the airfield specialised in the training of glider pilots and instructors with No. 3 Glider Training School RAF (3 GTS) which also used RAF Northleach for training.
+In September 1941 it became a training airfield for No. 10 Elementary Flying Training School RAF, who moved from Weston-Super-Mare with 54 de Havilland Tiger Moth training aircraft.
+On 23 May 1942, T.M. aircraft R4894 crashed, killing both the trainee and instructor.
+The training school departed the airfield in July 1942 as pilot training was centralised and in large part relocated to Canada.

+From July 1942 to January 1945, No. 3 Glider Training School RAF (3 GTS) used the airfield for specialised glider pilot training in Hotspur gliders.
+3 GTS also used RAF Northleach.